cloudscribe/cloudscribe/notes/seo.md

 This is a good URL design.

     The URLs are can be persistent (they contain no parts that are likely to change; name changes are rare).
-    The URLs are descriptive (users can read the URL and they’ll get an idea what the page is about).
+    The URLs are descriptive (users can read the URL and theyï¿½ll get an idea what the page is about).
-    The URLs are browsable (users can remove path segments from right to left, and they’ll get no 404).
+    The URLs are browsable (users can remove path segments from right to left, and theyï¿½ll get no 404).

-It’s also good that they don’t contain any "unnecessary" parts (like, for example, cryptic IDs for person/gallery names).
-Which, of course, means that you have to take care of edge cases like duplicate person names (maybe append an integer) or same person’s duplicate gallery names (maybe forbid these).
+Itï¿½s also good that they donï¿½t contain any "unnecessary" parts (like, for example, cryptic IDs for person/gallery names).
+Which, of course, means that you have to take care of edge cases like duplicate person names (maybe append an integer) or same personï¿½s duplicate gallery names (maybe forbid these).

 I assume that users get some kind of list of all teachers/students when visiting /teacher resp. /student.
-In this case, I’d probably use the plural forms /teachers* and /students*:
+In this case, Iï¿½d probably use the plural forms /teachers* and /students*:

 /teachers
 /teachers/john-doe